 VISIT THE BIG SPRINGS VETERAN'S MEMORIAL

-The people of the Village owe a huge debt of gratitude to K.C. and Sue McGreer who volunteer their time, labor and equipment to keep the memorial mowed, sprayed and weeded each year.
-This has been an enormous job and they have done it without recognition for the past four years.
+The people of the Village owe a huge debt of gratitude to all those who volunteer their time to keep the area mowed, sprayed and weeded.
 Our hats off to those wonderful volunteers!!

 RELAX AT THE BIG SPRINGS YOUTH RECREATION POND AREA

 The Village of Big Springs secured a grant from the Nebraska Department of Environmental Quality to renovate an existing pond area on the old water-tower hill.
-Volunteers spent several days this fall doing the initial cleanup of the area, cutting down and removing dead trees and brush and getting the area ready for construction.
+Volunteers spent several days doing the initial cleanup of the area, cutting down and removing dead trees and brush and getting the area ready for construction.
 Several locals helped catch the last of the fish, prior to draining the water.
 Myers Construction from Broken Bow, Ne. came in with their heavy equipment and removed stumps, deepened the pond area and cleared and leveled the surrounding beach area and installed a handicap accessible ramp area.
 The pond was lined to help with water conservation and fish habitats where installed and the pond was refilled.
-Nebraska Game and Parks will come out early this spring and stock the pond with: bass, bluegill, and channel catfish.
+Nebraska Game and Parks stocked the pond with bass, bluegill, and channel catfish.
 Students from South Platte School will help with the maintenance around the pond in the future.
-The area which covers a little more than a half acre will be utilized as an educational worksite for water quality studies, and plant and wildlife habitat development.
+The area, which covers a little more than a half-acre, will be utilized as an educational worksite for water quality studies, and plant and wildlife habitat development.
 Matt and Trish Meyer from Spahn Marine have made a sizeable donation to pay for picnic tables and benches to be placed at the site.